 The University recognizes that students experiencing their First Year of College are in a unique time of transition.
-Madonna University is people, and to help students make new friendships, form relationships with faculty and staff members, and make the adjustment to a new community and environment, the University sponsors a first-year-of-college program, which includes the following components:
+Madonna University is people, and to help students make new friendships, form relationships with faculty and staff members, and make the adjustment to a new community and environment, the Office of the First-Year Experience oversees a first-year-of-college program, which includes the following components:

-- Orientation: All first-time university students are required to attend one of the orientation programs sponsored in late spring and summer, prior to the beginning of the fall semester. - UNV 1010, Transition to Higher Education: This one-semester-hour course is required of all incoming students who are less than 24 years of age and have fewer than 13 college transfer hours.
+- Orientation: All first-time university students are required to attend one of the orientation programs sponsored in late spring and summer, prior to the beginning of the fall semester.
+Transfer students are strongly encouraged to attend one of several Transfer Student Orientation programs offered each semester. - UNV 1010, Transition to Higher Education: This one-semester-hour course is required of all incoming students who are less than 24 years of age and have fewer than 13 college transfer hours (excluding dual enrollment and Advanced Placement credits).
 It is designed to address transition issues that First-Year students face when entering the University; introduce them to thought-provoking, challenging, and interesting ideas to enhance their critical thinking, research, writing, and presentation skills; engage them in a community of learners; and incorporate a service learning experience that fulfills the University's mission of service.
-(Note: International students will substitute ESL 1010 for UNV 1010 in this aspect of the First Year Experience.) - Collaborative Studies: Incoming students are encouraged to participate in the Collaborative Studies program, which typically links two General Education courses with a section of UNV 1010.
+(Note: International students will substitute ESL 1010 for UNV 1010 in this aspect of the First-Year Experience.) - Collaborative Studies: Incoming students are encouraged to participate in the Collaborative Studies program, which typically links two General Education courses with a section of UNV 1010.
 The faculty members create learning experiences in which students work collaboratively, cross the boundaries of different academic disciplines, and engage in discussion and conversation about relevant ideas and issues.
 The linked courses also integrate reflection on the service learning project conducted in UNV 1010.